kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

     a. **Startup**: At container startup, the kubelet will parse the env file from the emptyDir volume and inject the defined variables into the container's environment.
 To avoid race condition with another container updating the env file, we will restrict mounting the emptyDir volume (containing the env file) in initContainer only.
 The env file can either be mounted or consumed in a container.

-    b. **File Access**: The env file itself is not directly accessible within the container unless explicitly mounted by the container configuration. kubelet will ensure that the container's UID has read permission on the env file before instantiating it.
+    b. **File Access**: The env file itself is not directly accessible within the container unless explicitly mounted by the container configuration.
+Since the env file must be in the `emptyDir` volume, it should be safe to instantiate the pod container with the specified env vars from this file.

 ### Failure and Fallback Strategy